elastest/elastest-torm/docs/index.md

 - `exit` from docker host
 - `docker-machine restart`

-When access to the API is active, the graphical client for Docker Toolbox and Windows CLI, will no longer be operational.
+>**Note:** When access to the API is active, the graphical client for Docker Toolbox and Windows CLI, will no longer be operational.
 Now, if you want to work with docker you need to do `docker-machine ssh` from the terminal.

 #### Install docker-compose on boo2docker